 New Castle is a medium-sized city located in the state of Indiana.
 With a population of 17,621 people and nine constituent neighborhoods, New Castle is the 48th largest community in Indiana.

-Unlike some cities, New Castle isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in New Castle are a mix of both white- and blue-collar jobs.
+New Castle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, New Castle is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in New Castle who work in office and administrative support (14.40%), sales jobs (8.92%), and food service (6.13%).
+There are especially a lot of people living in New Castle who work in office and administrative support (12.99%), sales jobs (9.53%), and food service (6.68%).

-The per capita income in New Castle in 2010 was $17,292, which is low income relative to Indiana and the nation.
-This equates to an annual income of $69,168 for a family of four.
+The per capita income in New Castle in 2010 was $17,950, which is lower middle income relative to Indiana, and low income relative to the rest of the US.
+This equates to an annual income of $71,800 for a family of four.

 The people who call New Castle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Castle residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in New Castle include Irish, English, Scottish, and Dutch.